micbenner/Model-Presenter/readme.md

 # Model Presenter

-Use Presentable maps to separate your API's json results and your model's back-end.
+Use Presentable maps to separate your API's json structure and your model's back-end.

 ## Installation